European Girls' Team Championship

 The European Girls' Team Championship is a European amateur team golf championship for women up to 18 organised by the European Golf Association.
 The inaugural event was held in 1991.
 It was played in odd-numbered years from 1991 to 1999 and has been played annually since 1999.

 Since the European Lady Junior's Team Championship for women under 22, was discontinued in 2006, due to the trend of players reaching elite level at an earlier age, the European Girls' Team Championship has been regarded as the most important junior team event in Europe outside the British Isles.

 Many female European players on the world's leading professional golf tours have played in the event during their early careers.
-This include (as of October 2022) every European winner of LPGA Tour tournaments from 2014 (Suzann Pettersen, Anna Nordqvist, Caroline Masson, Carlota Ciganda, Charley Hull, Pernilla Lindberg, Georgia Hall, Céline Boutier, Madelene Sagström, Sophia Popov, Mel Reid, Matilda Castren, Leona Maguire, Nanna Koerstz Madsen, Maja Stark and Jodi Ewart Shadoff and also American Jessica Korda representing the Czech Republic).
+This include (as of August 2023) every European winner of LPGA Tour tournaments from 2014 except one (Suzann Pettersen, Anna Nordqvist, Caroline Masson, Carlota Ciganda, Charley Hull, Pernilla Lindberg, Georgia Hall, Céline Boutier, Madelene Sagström, Sophia Popov, Mel Reid, Matilda Castren, Leona Maguire, Nanna Koerstz Madsen, Maja Stark, Jodi Ewart Shadoff and Linn Grant and also American Jessica Korda representing the Czech Republic).

 The championship is a counting event for Junior Solheim Cup qualification.